How To See All Your Viewers on Twitch

 Use Twitch Stats to Up Your Game

 All of these categories can help you determine which stream had the biggest viewer count.
-You can then focus your time on streaming the games that had the best results, and stop streaming the ones that were not so popular.
+You can then focus your time on streaming the games that had the best results, and stop or “fix” the ones that were not so popular.

-Even after you find out how many viewers you had, it’s good to know where they came from.
+Even after discovering how many viewers you had for a particular stream, it’s good to know their access location.
 That will tell you which part of your channel needs additional work.
-For example, if many viewers came from the Browser Page that means that the titles of your streams are working well.
-Otherwise, you may want to rethink your titles to draw more views in.
+For example, if many viewers came from the browser page, it means that the titles of your streams are working well.
+Otherwise, you may want to rethink those titles to draw more views.

 Viewers from Channels

-This category tells you the numbers of viewers that came to watch your stream from another channel.
-Generally, it’s the number of viewers that came to your channel by clicking on it on the sidebar.
+This category tells you the numbers of viewers that watched your stream, coming from another page.
+Generally, it’s the number of viewers that came to your channel through the sidebar of another one.

 Viewers Outside Twitch

-You can tell how many viewers came from outside of Twitch.
-That includes viewers who used your URL in their browsers, as well as viewers that came from other platforms like Medium.
+You can see how many viewers came from outside Twitch, including who used your URL and those from other platforms like Medium.

 Summary of Every Stream

-You can check your stream summary for each stream.
-It will show you how many views you got, when the peak was, the duration of your stream, and other useful information.
+You can check your stream summary for each “formerly” live session.
+It will show you how many views you got, when visits peaked, the duration of your live video, and other useful information.

-With so many stats available, how can you know which one is the most relevant to your success?
-Well, that depends on how you look at things and what you want to achieve.
 For some, the Average Viewers category is the most relevant one.
 Other users might find the Total Views or Max Viewers the most helpful stats.
 These reports can give you valuable insight into your viewers’ likes, dislikes, and behaviors.

 Use What You Learn to Attract More Viewers

 To be successful on Twitch, you’ll need to track your stats for some time before you get everything right.
 Change the parts that didn’t yield the results you wanted and keep the ones that helped you raise your viewer count.
-It’s a slow process that requires some planning and well-timed execution, but you can make it as a Twitch streamer if you find the right formula.
+It’s a slow process that requires planning and timely execution, but you can truly become an achieved Twitch streamer if you find the right formula.
 Don’t give up, and the results will follow.
 You can also see how many twitch subscribers you have, which helps boost your success as well!